 Mr. Harry Eaddy and Mrs. Linda Eaddy are both UNT alumni, he with a BA in Marketing from 1970, and her with a BA in Psychology from 1972.
 They are both active and well-respected members of the Denton community.
 Both Harry and Linda are highly active in the Denton black community and promote diversity in all that they do.
 They served as honorary co-chairs during UNT's 50th anniversary of desegregation in 2004.
 They are also highly involved in the Denton arts scene.
 Harry is the chairperson of the Denton Black Film Festival, which celebrated its third annual run this year.
 The proceeds benefit the Denton African American Scholarship Foundation (DAASF), for which Harry has served as chairperson.
 The DAASF holds many large fundraising parties at several diverse holidays throughout the year.
 Linda has also served on the Denton Greater Arts Council.
 Harry serves in an advisory capacity for a life sciences company, and is a business man in the truest sense of the word.
 The Eaddy's consider themselves true Dentonites and spend their spare evenings at their favorite shops on the square.

 Mr. Mike Friedman is a Senior Vice President at CB Richard Ellis.
 CBRE is a commercial real estate service, and Mike is in Brokerage Services.
 He has been a real estate broker for over 40 years.
 Mike specializes in the leasing, disposition, sales lease-back sales, shopping center sales, and retail land sales.
 He is a 2006 Stemmons Service Award Recipient, and the 2013 UNT Alumni of the Year.
-He has been a member of the Advisory Board since 2012 and is currently serving as chairperson.
+He has been a member of the Advisory Board since 2012.

 Dr. Charles T. Ku, D.D.S. has been a practicing dentist in Lewisville since 1974.
 He received his B.S. from Baylor University in 1970 and his dental training Baylor College of Dentistry in Dallas (1974).
 Born in Mainland China and reared in Taiwan, Dr. Ku is the founder and chairman of four Sunray Chinese Schools in the metroplex, the mission of which is to teach Chinese children about their culture and heritage, as well as to how to speak and write Chinese.
 He is also a Deacon at First Baptist Church in Lewisville and active in the Lewisville Rotary Club.
 Dr. Ku is on the Board of Directors of the R.I.C.E.
 Foundation, Baylor Oral Health Foundation, Dallas Red Cross, SMU Deadman College Board and SMU Asian Advisory Board Chairman.
 He was appointed by former Governor Bill Clements to the Texas State Board of Dental Examiners (1987) and by former Governor George W. Bush to the Texas Health Coordinating Council (1997).